mchayapol/thai-lipread/docs/README.md

 # Thai Lipread
 Customised machine lipreading for Thai.
+Collection of datasets and algorithms.